gaspare-mascolino/knowledge/pages/music.md

 !!!
 Note
     In the past to create a 7th it could be prepareted before, insert it on the previous chord.

+**Inversion of 7th chord**
+The same of the classic inversion adding the III inversion.

+- III inversion: Bass - VII and Violin (creates an II - IV - VI)

 ## **Music notation**